rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 = Introduction

+Modern product development faces an increasingly critical challenge of validating durability without endless testing.
+Traditional endurance testing can consume hundreds or thousands of hours, creating bottlenecks that slow innovation and delay market entry.
+This fundamental tension drives the need for smarter testing methodologies.

-Founded in 1883 in Wuppertal, Germany, _Vorwerk GmbH_ is a family owned company that grew from carpet manufacturing into a global provider of premium household products and services @vorwerk_group_about.
-The group operates several brands and business units and is best known for a direct sales model that combines product expertise with personal consultation and community support.
-This approach relies on demonstrations, training, and genuine relationships with customers.
+Founded in 1883 in Wuppertal, Germany, _Vorwerk GmbH_ exemplifies this challenge perfectly.
+What began as carpet manufacturing has evolved into a global provider of premium household products built on exceptional durability @vorwerk_group_about.
+The company's direct sales model relies on product demonstrations and personal consultation, where failures would be immediately visible and damaging.
-Vorwerk's portfolio centers on durable, high quality products that make daily life at home easier.
-Its divisions include _Thermomix#super[#sym.trademark.registered]_, a multifunctional cooking system, and Kobold, a range of home cleaning systems.
-The company invests in research and development, strong supply chains, and after sales service to sustain product reliability and customer satisfaction over a long service life @vorwerk_group_about.

-As a family business, Vorwerk values collaboration, trust, and continuous improvement.
-Current priorities include innovation, digital services that complement hardware (for example, guided cooking and content for Thermomix#super[#sym.trademark.registered]), and responsible operations in quality, safety, and sustainability @vorwerk_group_about.
+Vorwerk's flagship Thermomix#super[#sym.trademark.registered] represents a multifunctional cooking system designed for years of intensive home use, creating a durability paradox.
+Products that must prove their field longevity require extensive validation before reaching customers, with traditional testing extending for months and consuming engineering resources.

+Modern products contain complex electronic assemblies with mixed circuits, power devices, and mechanical systems that experience combined stresses varying dynamically with operating conditions.
+Traditional approaches often fail to efficiently capture these interactions within practical timelines.

+This thesis addresses this challenge by developing a methodology that preserves essential durability characteristics while dramatically reducing validation time.
+Using Thermomix#super[#sym.trademark.registered] TM7 as a case study, this work demonstrates how advanced signal processing and fatigue analysis can compress months of testing into days, enabling faster development without compromising reliability.

 == Thermomix#super[#sym.trademark.registered] TM7